From the Director

 Dear Future Colleague:

-Our commitment to quality, safety and process improvement is multifaceted, integrating the residents in virtually every aspect of the institution’s culture and coordinated by the resident run House Staff Safety Council and House Staff Quality Improvement Committee.
-In addition to the Yale lectures there are weekly Board Review sessions in all sub-specialties, monthly Palliative Care, Spirituality in Medicine and Geriatrics Rounds.
-A high fidelity Simulation Center with dedicated staff and local faculty provide weekly Code Simulations and procedure training.
-Our ambulatory curriculum includes experiences in a wide variety of Internal Medicine and non-Medicine specialties while stressing primary care, prevention and continuity.
-Residents cooperatively create their call schedules and meet regularly with me and with the Chief Resident to discuss changes in policies, procedures, conferences and curricula.
-Strict adherence to workload caps and work hour restrictions ensures adequate rest and optimal patient care and learning.
-Medical students from Yale and New York Medical College do core third year Internal Medicine clerkships and sub-internships at Greenwich Hospital.
+Our commitment to quality, safety and process improvement integrates residents in every aspect of institutional culture.
+Residents lead House Staff Safety, Wellness, Professionalism, and Quality Improvement Committees.
+In addition to Yale lectures there are weekly Board Review sessions in all sub-specialties, monthly Resident Wellness meetings and bi-weekly Palliative Care and Geriatrics Rounds.
+Weekly Code simulations and procedure training occur in a high fidelity Simulation Center.
+Our Point of Care Ultrasound curriculum develops this skill in the residents.
+The Ambulatory curriculum includes experiences in a wide variety of Internal Medicine and non-Medicine specialties while stressing High value primary care, continuity, prevention and attention to health care disparities.
+Residents cooperatively create their call schedules and meet regularly with me and with the Chief Resident.
+Strict adherence to workload caps and work hour restrictions ensures adequate rest and optimal learning and patient care.

-Should you choose to apply for residency training at Greenwich Hospital and are invited for an interview, you will see for yourself how an exceptional educational experience in Internal Medicine can co-exist with a high quality of life.
-We truly look forward to meeting you.
+After reviewing our Website, should you apply for training at Greenwich Hospital and are invited to interview, you will see for yourself how an exceptional educational experience in Internal Medicine can co-exist with a high quality of life.
+We truly look forward to remotely meeting you.

 Director of Medical Education and Internal Medicine Residency Program Director

 Clinical Professor of Medicine, Yale School of Medicine

 Adjunct Clinical Professor of Internal Medicine, New York Medical College